-We have not yet completed construction and commissioning of the Old Harbour Terminal or the Pennsylvania Facility.
-There can be no assurance that the Old Harbour Terminal or the Pennsylvania Facility will operate as described in this prospectus, or at all.
+We have not yet completed contracting, construction and commissioning of all of our Terminals and Liquefaction Facilities.
+There can be no assurance that our Terminals and Liquefaction Facilities will operate as described in this prospectus, or at all.

 While our marine LNG storage and regasification terminal approximately three nautical miles from the Old Harbour Power Plant (the "Old Harbour Terminal" and, together with the Montego Bay Terminal, the "Jamaica Terminals") is substantially complete, it must still undergo extensive testing and commissioning before operations can commence.
-With respect to our Pennsylvania Facility, though we are in advanced stages of design, development and permitting, we have not reached a final investment decision regarding such facility.
-As such, we have not entered into binding construction contracts or obtained all necessary environmental, regulatory, construction and zoning permissions.
-There can be no assurance that we will be able to enter into the contracts required for the development of these assets on commercially favorable terms, if at all.
-In particular, we will require an agreement with a port proximate to our Pennsylvania Facility capable of handling the transload of LNG direct from our transportation assets to our occupying vessel.
+There can be no assurance that we will not need to make adjustments to these facilities as a result of such testing or commissioning, which could cause delays and be costly.
+Additionally, we have not yet entered into binding construction contracts or obtained all necessary environmental, regulatory, construction and zoning permissions for all of our Terminals and Liquefaction Facilities.
+In January 2019, we entered into the EPC Agreement providing for the construction of our Pennsylvania Facility.
+For additional information on the EPC for our Pennsylvania Facility, see "Business-Our Liquefaction Assets-Pennsylvania EPC Agreement."
+There can be no assurance that we will be able to enter into the contracts required for the development of our Terminals and Liquefaction Facilities on commercially favorable terms, if at all, or that we will be able to obtain all of the environmental, regulatory, construction and zoning permissions we need.
+In particular, we will require agreements with ports proximate to our Liquefaction Facilities capable of handling the transload of LNG direct from our transportation assets to our occupying vessel.
 If we are unable to enter into favorable contracts or to obtain the necessary regulatory and land use approvals on favorable terms, we may not be able to construct and operate these assets as described in this prospectus, or at all.
-Furthermore, if we do enter into the necessary contracts and obtain regulatory approvals for the construction and operation of the Pennsylvania Facility, there can be no assurance that such operations will allow us to successfully export LNG to our facilities, or that we will succeed in our goal of reducing the risk to our operations of future LNG price variations.
-If we are unable to commission and operate the Old Harbour Terminal or construct the Pennsylvania Facility as described in this prospectus, or, when and if constructed, it does not accomplish the goals described in this prospectus, our business, operating results, cash flows and liquidity could be materially and adversely affected.
-Expenses related to our pursuit of contracts and regulatory approvals related to the Pennsylvania Facility may be significant and will be incurred by us regardless of whether these assets are ultimately constructed and operational.
+Finally, the construction of facilities is inherently subject to the risks of cost overruns and delays.
+Furthermore, if we do enter into the necessary contracts and obtain regulatory approvals for the construction and operation of the Liquefaction Facilities, there can be no assurance that such operations will allow us to successfully export LNG to our facilities, or that we will succeed in our goal of reducing the risk to our operations of future LNG price variations.
+If we are unable to construct, commission and operate all of our Terminals and Liquefaction Facilities as described in this prospectus, or, when and if constructed, they do not accomplish the goals described in this prospectus, or if we experience delays or cost overruns in construction, our business, operating results, cash flows and liquidity could be materially and adversely affected.
+Expenses related to our pursuit of contracts and regulatory approvals related to our Terminals and Liquefaction Facilities still under development may be significant and will be incurred by us regardless of whether these assets are ultimately constructed and operational.